Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Compensation conversation manager plus personal feedback How does the manager conduct the individual compensation conversation with performance feedback + rationale explanation + career perspective?
+Manager compensation conversation with personal feedback How does the manager hold the individual compensation conversation - performance feedback, the rationale for the adjustment, and the employee's career perspective?
 Human

 Decision Record